 Bear in mind that entrance prices will vary from farm to farm.
 While some will only charge you for what you pick, others may offer a more expensive service with extras you might not need.

 3. Get fruity by picking apples and conkers

 Pumpkins aren’t the only foodstuff that has its uses in autumn.
 Apple picking is also a good day out.
 Orchards offer a litany of plump fruit options for either eating raw, baking in a pie or even brewing into cider.

 Technically nuts are fruits too, so you could also embrace your inner child and go wandering for conkers.
 However, unlike their North American counterpart chestnuts, the conker isn’t edible.
 It can be toxic.
 So stick to battling them against each other rather than snacking on them.

 The Bavarian beer bonanza is an event that takes place in Munich every year.
 But you don't have to travel to Germany to get involved!
 There are now Oktoberfests held all over the UK, including:

 5. Go for a walk

 While rain, wind and the biting cold are more than likely to make an appearance this season; chances are so too will sunshine and misty mornings; perfect for a stroll.

 What makes walking this time of year all the more enticing?
-The dramatic impact the changing leaves has on the environment, introducing shades of brown, orange and yellow to the landscape.
-Pick somewhere where the heather blooms, and you can add rich lilacs to the mix too.
+The dramatic impact the changing leaves has on the environment, introducing shades of brown, orange, and yellow to the landscape.
 You don’t need to walk it either; riding a bike through the same surroundings can be just as rewarding.

 6. Enjoy a harvest festival